bochap-learning/bazel-temporal-fastapi/README.md

 This project effectively combines these technologies to create a comprehensive data solution that is scalable, maintainable, and fault-tolerant.

+This application, built in less than a week, serves as a proof-of-concept, showcasing enterprise-level techniques for data processing and application development.
+While not production-grade, it offers valuable insights into these practices.

 ## Architecture

 ![Architecture Diagram](docs/design/images/architecture.gif)